gabrieljsilva/nestjs-decorated-dataloaders/README.md

 Explicit Type Declaration: You must manually specify the wrapped type (e.g., Relation<Photo>) to retain type safety in your code.

-> **Important Notes**
+ **Important Notes**
 Use Relation<T> only for circular dependencies.
 For non-circular references, use direct types (e.g., Photo instead of Relation<Photo>).
 Ensure the generic type (e.g., Photo inside Relation<Photo>) is explicitly declared to avoid type inference issues.

 ### **Aliases**

-Aliases allow you to link a dataloader handler to an abstract class, which is especially useful when working with more complex architectures that include abstract or shared classes.
+Aliases let you associate a dataloader handler with an abstract class, offering a simple way to handle cases where decorators can't be used, especially in complex architectures with shared or abstract classes.

-> #### **Why Use Aliases?**
-> Sometimes you may want to map a dataloader handler to an abstract class that doesn't allow decorators.
-Aliases provide a way to assign a handler to such cases.

 #### **Using Aliases**

 ```typescript